adrenallen/ai-agents-laravel/README.md

 ## 📝 Chat Models

+### Currently Supported
+- GPT-3.5-turbo
+- GPT-4
+- ???
+More soon...

+### Adding a new chat model
 New models can be added by extending `AbstractChatModel`.
 This class provides the basic functionality required to interact with the chat model.

+## ❤️ Contributing
+Opening new issues is encouraged if you have any questions, issues, or ideas.
+Pull requests are also welcome!